DesperC/Awesome-Splatoon3-Hacking/README.md

 # Your First Mod (Tutorial)

-Go to whereever your romfs dump is.
+Go to wherever your romfs dump is.
 Open the `UI` folder and the `Icon` folder. you should now see a lot of folders.
 Here is an outline of them

 ![Screenshot 2023-05-10 125139](https://github.com/DesperC/Awesome-Splatoon3-Hacking/assets/121410727/14ef08db-3caf-482f-bf14-b7f8dcd68ff4)